 County and local zoning regulations, if properly designed, can help implement regional plans.
 The new Zoning Guide will include information and model ordinance language to assist in implementing regional plan recommendations, such as property maintenance requirements and zoning to accommodate various housing types to help implement recommendations from the regional housing plan, conservancy zoning regulations to help protect environmental corridors and other natural resource areas, and zoning to help preserve prime farmland.
-Information and model ordinance language to promote mixed use and compact development in urban service areas, and to accommodate rural development at appropriate densities will also be included to assist in implementing recommendations from the regional land use and transportation plan.
+Information and model ordinance language to promote mixed-use and compact development in urban service areas, and to accommodate rural development at appropriate densities will also be included to assist in implementing recommendations from the regional land use and transportation plan.
 More specifically model ordinances will be developed to support the transit oriented development recommendations included in the regional land use and transportation system plan (VISION 2050).
 In addition, model regulations to help preserve highway capacity by limiting the number and location of driveways, providing adequate on-site parking and loading facilities and providing appropriate vision clearance triangles at street intersections will also be included.

-SEWRPC staff will continue work on updating the Zoning Guide in 2017.
+SEWRPC staff will continue work on updating the Zoning Guide in 2018.

-Work on the update of the SEWRPC Zoning Guide was initiated on a limited basis in 2015 and 2016.
+Work on the update of the SEWRPC Zoning Guide was initiated on a limited basis in 2016 and 2017.

 The updated Zoning Guide will be published as a SEWRPC report.
-Interim materials will be posted on the SEWRPC website as they are completed.
+Interim materials will be continue to be posted on the SEWRPC website as they are completed.

 Staff Position Hours

 Executive Director/Division Head 50

-Principal Engineer/Planner/Specialist 565
+Principal Engineer/Planner/Specialist 600

-Clerical 104
+Clerical 50

-Total Hours 719
+Total Hours 700